 A group of folks used to regularly play "Advanced" Speed Circuit in the Detroit, Michigan area in the 1980s into the 1990s.
 In early 2017, some of the same folks (and some new folks) started a new series of boardgame races using the Championship Formula Racing game.

 When we played in the 1980s, we quickly discovered that using a small board-game size track didn't work too well when you had a dozen or more drivers trying to race.
 So, we expanded the tracks to fit on bed sheets, and we modified 1:64 scale Hot Wheels cars to use on the tracks.
 In our new campaign we continue to use the large tracks and 1:64 scale cars.
 In the 1980s, we used to regularly draw an average of between 12 and 13 drivers per race, and racing board games are lots more fun with more players.
 For the eight races of the 2017 racing season, we averaged 10.3 drivers per race.
 For the eight races in 2018, we averaged 12.8 drivers per race.
 We had a high of 15 drivers twice, and a low of 11 drivers twice.
 After ten races in 2019, we averaged 12.5 drivers per race, with a high of 14 drivers (twice) and a low of 9 drivers.
 For the six races of the 2020-2021 season, we averaged 12.0 drivers, with a high of 13 drivers and a low of 11 drivers.
 For the 8 races of the 2022 season, we averaged 11.8 drivers per race, with a high of 15 drivers and a low of 9 drivers.
-For the 8 races of the 2023 season, we averaged 10.9 drivers per race (high of 13 and low of 10 drivers)
+For the 8 races of the 2023 season, we averaged 10.9 drivers per race (high of 13 and low of 10 drivers).
+The 2024 season had an average of 10.9 drivers (high of 13 and low of 10).

 In the campaigns of the 1980s, we raced a series of races (usually 16 races per year), awarding points to the top finishers as did the real Formula One.
 At the end of the year, the driver with the most points was the "Speed Circuit Champion" and was awarded a small engraved trophy.
 We also awarded a team championship, as well as elected a driver as the recipient of the "Tom Kane Memorial Award" to the most sportsmanlike driver of the year.
 We had only an individual champion and the most sportsmanlike driver awards for the 2017 and 2018 seasons, but beginning in 2019 we also awarded a team championship award.